atoum/atoum.github.io/sources.md

 <section class="visual-section">
 ## Release process

-Historically, atoum is a <a href="https://en.wikipedia.org/wiki/Rolling_release">rolling-release</a> software, it means without any versions.
+Historically, atoum is a [rolling-release] software, it means without any versions.
 While this is very challenging because no regression must be introduced, this is not always comfortable for atoum's users that need versions, especially with a quality tool.
-That's why atoum uses
-<a href="http://www.semver.org/">the semantic versioning specification</a> too.
+That's why atoum uses [the semantic versioning specification][semver] too.

-You can see the <a href="https://github.com/atoum/atoum/releases/latest">latest atoum's version</a>.
-A
-<a href="https://github.com/atoum/atoum/blob/master/CHANGELOG.md">`CHANGELOG.md` file</a> is kept up-to-date.
+You can see the [latest atoum's version][release].
+A [`CHANGELOG.md` file][changelog] is kept up-to-date.

 atoum has 2 release managers.
 They apply the following rules: